 There have been five (5) redevelopment construction projects that have held a DEQ Construction General Permit (CGP) since July 1, 2009: four (4) projects have been completed and terminated their CGP, with one (1) ongoing redevelopment construction project.
-Note: Outside of the five (5) redevelopment projects discussed above, there were several regulated demolition projects (as discussed and highlighted in the previous section) that were over one (1) acre in size.
+Outside of the five (5) redevelopment projects discussed above, there were several regulated demolition projects that were over one (1) acre in size.
 These sites complied with EISA and state standards by converting impervious condition to either a Mixed Open or Managed Turf condition.

 NASA's DEQ-approved Annual Standards and Specifications for ESC and SWM detail the means and methods to address discharges from new sources and ensure compliance with SWM regulations.
-LaRC enforces an Environmental Construction Specification (Section 01 35 40.00 99) that ensures all construction contracts on Center are compliant with the most current state stormwater regulations.
-The construction specification requires sites with over an acre of land disturbance to submit an ESC Plan, SWM Plan, Stormwater Pollution Prevention Plan (SWPPP) and Construction General Permit (CGP) coverage (when applicable).
+LaRC has a specific Environmental Construction Specification (Section 01 35 40.00 99) that ensures all construction contracts on Center are compliant with the most current state stormwater regulations.
+The construction specification requires sites with over an acre of land disturbance to submit an ESC Plan, SWM Plan, Stormwater Pollution Prevention Plan (SWPPP) and Construction

+General Permit (CGP) coverage (when applicable).
 Lastly, LaRC policies do not allow any land disturbing activities to occur until all required Plan submittals are reviewed and approved by NASA's certified Dual Combined Administrator for ESC and SWM.